-When things don’t go according to plan, we resist and get lost in our mental struggles – becoming dissociated from the present moment and getting lost in our thoughts.
-As humans our layers run deep, we inherit genetic libraries of emotional baggage from our parents and past generations that lie asleep in our unconscious.
-These can easily be triggered and as parents we often find ourselves being triggered by our children who are perfectly capable of making us feel out of control.
-They hold the power in our loss of temper and we often times feel the need to fix them.
-They can make us feel powerless, helpless —things we don’t want to feel and in order to gain back the feeling of superiority, we react.
-We forget about connection and feel the need to be in charge.
-We react with: “Why aren’t you more like your sister?”
-“Why can’t you do what I tell you to do?”.
+When things don’t go according to plan, we resist and get lost in our mental struggles, becoming dissociated from the present and getting lost in our thoughts.
+As humans, our layers run deep.
+We inherit genetic libraries of emotional baggage from our parents and past generations that lie asleep in our unconscious.
+These can easily be triggered and, as parents, we often find ourselves being triggered by our children who are perfectly capable of making us feel out of control.
+They hold the power in our loss of temper and we often feel the need to fix them.
+They can make us feel powerless, helpless —things we don’t want to feel— and, to gain back the feeling of superiority, we react.
+We forget about the connection and feel the need to be in charge.
+We react with: “Why aren’t you more like your sister?”, “Why can’t you do what I tell you to do?”.

-We must shift this spotlight inward.
-We as parents need to evolve and get to know ourselves fully; the extent to which we get to know ourselves will reflect on how much our children get to know themselves.
+We must shift this spotlight inward through conscious parenting.
+As parents, we need to evolve and get to know ourselves fully.
+The extent to which we get to know ourselves will reflect on how much our children get to know themselves.
 The extent to which we enjoy every moment, laugh at ourselves, and live loosely and freely will be how our children live these feelings and emotions as well.
-We need to stop thinking of ourselves as individuals in the top of the hierarchical pyramid and instead view our children as equal agents —if not greater agents that are brought to our lives to wake us up.
+We need to stop thinking of ourselves as individuals at the top of the hierarchical pyramid and, instead, view our children as equal agents —if not greater agents that are brought to our lives to wake us up.

-Let’s live in a state of gratitude, let’s pause and reflect and connect deeply with these higher beings we call our children.
-Let’s give meaning to the way they perceive love and joy and teach them to live and enjoy the moment by living this way ourselves.
-Our children are not the idealized versions of ourselves, they are unique beings, let’s celebrate their individuality!
+Let’s live in a state of gratitude, let’s pause and reflect, and connect deeply with these higher beings we call our children.
+Let’s give meaning to the way they perceive love and joy, and teach them to live and enjoy the moment by living this way ourselves.
+Our children are not the idealized versions of ourselves, they are unique beings.
+Let’s celebrate their individuality!